mkollaro/mkollaro.github.com/_drafts/2015-07-07-exploring-large-projects.md

 when they are wrong.
 Write down 3 possible hypothesis on how a certain part of the system works and try to disprove them all.
 Embrace your confusion and put it on paper, swearwords and all.
 It will get better.

+## Archeology

+If you are lucky and the project uses some sort of version control, I recommend at least skimming trough the logs.
+In the worst case, try to at least get the oldest possible version of it, even if you have to get it from a floppy that you found in somebody's drawer.

+If you are *extremely* lucky and the project uses git and used it for a while, I highly recommend using:

+    $ git log --reverse --stat